 This class is predominately project based, with a good majority of our time devoted to class time computer work and hands-on tutorials with forensic tools and other plugins that are only available in the laboratory environment.
-With that said, any missed classes will result in lost points (1 pt. per class), put the student behind, and make it difficult to pick up with the next class lessons.
+With that said, any missed classes (attendance will be taken beginning in Week 2) will result in lost points (2 pt. per class), put the student behind, and make it difficult to pick up with the next class lessons.
 However, in the event that you MUST miss class, it is the student's responsibility to meet with the instructor to discuss absences due to illness or other reasons.
 I understand that there are circumstances that may arise throughout the semester that prevent a student from attending class.
 Documentation of an excused absence can be obtained from the Dean of Student Affairs, MSC 2W38.
 Excused absences include: death or illness of an immediate family member, pre-approved university sponsored activity, athletics, academic activities, short-term military obligation, jury duty/court appointment, and/or religious holiday (see MU Undergraduate Catalog).
 Nonetheless, if you miss class it is your responsibility as a student to obtain any lecture notes or assignments that you missed on that day.